Header image courtesy of Liz Collins.

 Inquiry - UV Safety (2025-2026)

-To protect the public against harmful UVA and UVB exposure and the increased risk of skin cancer.
+The aim of the inquiry is to protect the public against harmful UVA and UVB exposure and the increased risk of skin cancer.

 The APPG launched an important year-long inquiry into aesthetic non-surgical cosmetic treatments to investigate how standards for undertaking and advertising treatments such as botulinum toxins or similar anti-wrinkle injectables, dermal fillers, polydioxanone (PDO) threads and cogs, should be improved to support the beauty and aesthetics industry and protect public safety.